NEFSC/READ-SSB-Lee-RFAdataset/documentation/output_documentation/output_data_description.md

 # Filenames

 1. affiliates_YYYY_MM_DD - full dataset, containing affiliated IDs, permit numbers, total revenue, and revenue by species, extracted on YYYY-MM-DD.
-This is provided in stata12, excel, csv, and sas7bdat formats.
+This is provided in stata12, excel, Rdata, and sas7bdat formats.
 1. affiliates_condensed_YYYY_MM_DD.xlsx - a smaller dataset that does *not* contain revenue by species.